lemoncheesecake/lemoncheesecake/README.md

 lemoncheesecake is a functional/QA testing framework for Python.
 It provides functionalities such as test launcher, tests organization (using hierarchical test suites, tags, properties, links), fixtures, matchers, structured reporting data (JSON, XML) and HTML report.

-Tests are organized within testsuites that themselves can contain sub testsuites allowing the building of a complex tests hierarchy.
-Every tests and testsuites must have a name and a description.
-Tags, properties (key/value pairs), links can be associated to both tests and testsuites.
+Tests are organized within suites that themselves can contain sub suites allowing the building of a complex tests hierarchy.
+Every tests and suites must have a name and a description.
+Tags, properties (key/value pairs), links can be associated to both tests and suites.
 These metadata are then available in reports and can be used for test filtering in the lemoncheesecake CLI tool `lcc`.

 One of the key features of lemoncheesecake is its reporting capabilities, providing the user with various formats (XML, JSON, HTML) and the possibility to create his own reporting backend.